mwarkentin/ticketmaster/README.md

 ### / GET

-Returns a list of ticket tapes which are in use.
+Returns a list of ticket tapes and their latest ticket id.

 ```
 {
   "ticket_tapes": [
-    "Tickets32",
-    "Tickets64",
-    "Photos",
-    "Accounts",
-    "Groups"
+    {
+      "Tickets32": 4
+    },
+    {
+      "Tickets64": 16
+    }
   ]
 }
 ```